€1960

 The unfathomable scale of the Greater Caucasus’s mountain faces and glaciers, roaring whitewater squeezed into deep gorges, soaring clifftop monasteries, blooming alpine meadows, family-run guesthouses, and extensive network of trails — all that makes Georgia a prime trekking territory impossible to ignore.

-This 14-day itinerary is designed for keen hikers and combines Georgia’s most iconic mountain areas: Svaneti and Kazbegi.
+With 10 days of trekking for 5-8 hours per day, this itinerary is designed for keen hikers and focuses on Georgia’s most iconic mountain area: Svaneti.
 Having gained altitude acclimatization on the trek, you have the option to scale Mt.
 Kazbek — a perfect choice for your first 5,000m peak.

 In Svaneti, we follow Enguri — Georgia’s second-longest river — upstream from the world’s 7th largest dam to its source in one of the glaciers of the Great Caucasus range.
 The trekking route literally goes above and beyond mainstream trails by following airy panoramic ridges right in front of ice-capped domes and jagged peaks.
 The use of pack horses and pre-placed stashes allows us to hike light and camp in the wild with vistas nothing short of extraordinary.